 Unfortunately, De Evermue died before the Priory was finished, leaving the nuns short of funds.
 The Priory was dissolved by Henry VIII in 1539, at which time it supported a Prioress and 11 nuns.
 After the Dissolution, the Priory passed to the Heneage family and then in 1553 it passed by marriage to Lord Willoughby of Parham.

-Just 2 miles away is Gainsborough, with its Old Hall, a medieval manor house, and 3 miles away is Stow Minster, a lovely old Saxon church.
+Just two miles away is Gainsborough, with its Old Hall, a medieval manor house, and three miles away is Stow Minster, a lovely old Saxon church.

 Address: Knaith, Lincolnshire, England